franz-geoeco/OmniCloudMask_APP/README.md

 ## Features

-- Process single multiband GeoTIFF files or folders of single-band files
+- Process single multiband GeoTIFF files or folders of single-band or multi-band files
 - Automatic detection of file groups by date/tile
 - Customizable resampling for faster processing
 - GPU detection and utilization when available
 - Advanced cloud detection parameters
+- Multi-core processing
 - Visualization of results
 - Batch processing